ManishaJalota/Erlang-Message-Passing-project/README.md

 # Erlang-Message-Passing-project
-Comp 6441 (Comparative study of programming language) final project in Erlang (1st version).
+Comp 6441 (Comparative study of programming language) final project in Erlang (1st part).
 Go through project.pdf for problem statement.
 Software used : Eclipse
 1) For Erlang